School of Music, Theatre, and Dance

 Internal Transfers

-B.F.A.
-Acting and BFA Musical Theatre: Applicant should contact the Center for Theatre and Dance and need to submit a prescreening application before 12/1.
-They'll then be invited to schedule an audition.
-They'll have to choose the 1st on-campus audition date which will be in early-December.
+Acting, B.F.A and Musical Theatre, B.F.A: Applicants should contact the Center for Theatre and Dance at MTD@ithaca.edu and will need to submit a pre-screen application via Acceptd before 12/1.
+Pending a successful prescreen applicants will then be invited to schedule an audition on the first audition.
+This program admits applicants into the studio sequence for fall entrance only.

-B.A.
-Theatre Studies: Each year the Theatre Studies Department accepts a limited number of students from other departments in the School of Music, Theatre, and Dance and other schools at Ithaca College.
-Students must complete the Addition/Change of Major form electronically at the Ithaca College Workflow website.
+Theatre Studies, B.A.: Applicants must complete the Change of Major form via IC Workflow.
 After completion of the form, the applicant will receive a request for further information or to set-up an in-person interview.
 Applications are reviewed each semester on a rolling basis.
 One semester of final Ithaca College grades is required.
-Students must have a minimum cumulative GPA of 3.0 to apply for transfer to the Theatre Studies Department.
+Applicants must have a minimum cumulative GPA of 3.0 to apply for transfer to the Theatre Studies Department.
 Having the minimum cumulative GPA to apply for transfer does not guarantee admission.
-Students who have interest in theatre and are not accepted into the major are encouraged to add the theatre minor.
+Applicants who have an interest in theatre and are not accepted into the major are encouraged to add the theatre minor.

-Theatre Minor: Before declaring the minor, students must have completed, or be registered in THEA 102xx.
+Theatre Minor: Applicants need to submit a Change of Major form via Workflow.
+Before declaring the minor, applicants must have completed, or be registered in THEA 102xx: Technical Theatre Practicum.

 REVIEW OF STUDENTS

-The B.F.A. in Musical Theatre, B.F.A. in Acting, B.F.A. in Stage Management, B.F.A. in Theatre Production and Design, and the B.S. in Theatre Administration conduct reviews of students against programatic criteria.
-The student will receive written feedback after each review.
-For programatic criteria and frequency of reviews please see the Center for Theatre and Dance website.
+The Acting, B.F.A., Musical Theatre, B.F.A., and Theatre Production and Design, B.F.A., conduct reviews of students against programmatic criteria.
+The student will receive feedback after each review.
+For programmatic criteria and frequency of reviews please see the Center for Theatre and Dance website.

 ENHANCED ATTENDANCE FOR THEATRE MAJORS